Dual Luciferase Reporter Assay Services

 Service Details

-Service Process | Working Days | Service Deliverables |
+Service Process | Working Days | Deliverables |

 Experimental Material Confirmation | ||

-Gene Synthesis/Vector Construction | ||
+Gene Synthesis / Vector Construction | ||

 Tobacco Injection | 10 | |

-Luciferase Detection | ||
+Luciferase Assay | ||

 Quantitative Analysis | 5 | |

-Data Compilation | ||
+Data Processing | ||

 Total | 25 |

-Tobacco System
+Tobacco Transient Expression System

-Dual-luciferase assay in tobacco leaves co-expressing pro-LUC and Protein A, and pro-LUC and an empty vector.
-Fluorescence activity (LUC/REN) was calculated, and statistical significance was determined using Student's t-test (**P < 0.01).
+Luciferase activity (LUC/REN) was calculated, and statistical significance was determined using Student's t-test (P < 0.01).

 Frequently Asked Questions (FAQs)